Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Avoid skateboarding in the street.

 Although scooters have been around since the 1950s, the popular new scooters are often made of lightweight aluminum, weighing less than 10 pounds.
 They have quickly risen in popularity and are the cause of more and more emergency room visits.
 Health officials have seen a dramatic increase in scooter-related accidents and injuries.
-Most of the injuries occur among boys under the age of 15.
+Most of the injuries happen among boys under the age of 15.
 The most common injuries are fractures or dislocations to the arm or hand, followed by cuts, bruises, strains, and sprains.
-Almost half of all injuries tend to occur to the arm or hand, while about one-fourth are to the head and another fourth to the leg or foot.
-Deaths directly related to scooter accidents have also occurred.
+Almost half of all injuries tend to happen to the arm or hand, while about one-fourth are to the head and another fourth to the leg or foot.
+Deaths directly related to scooter accidents have also happened.

 Based on evidence of injury prevention effectiveness for other related activities, the following recommendations may help to prevent scooter-related injuries: